§ 734 Prohibitions respecting wild birds other than game birds; birds not protected.

 No booby, brush or stake blinds shall be erected sooner than 30 days prior to the open season for the hunting of wild water fowl and all such blinds shall be removed within 30 days after the close of said season.

-Whoever violates this section shall be guilty of a class D environmental misdemeanor for each offense.
+Whoever violates this section shall be guilty of a class D environmental violation for each offense.

 § 739 Prohibitions respecting bald eagles; disturbing, damaging or destroying nests; eggs; penalties.